peter88213/yw_tlview/docs/template/README.md

 ## Features

-- The application reads the timeline data from a *.yw7* file and displays it on a resizable window.
+- The application reads the scenes from a *.yw7* file and displays them on a resizable window.
-- Events can be defined with a specific date or with an unspecific day.
+- Scenes with a specific date or with an unspecific day are displayed.
+- Scenes without a time can optionally be displayed using 00:00 as a default.
 - You can increase and reduce the time scale.
 - You can scroll forward and back in time.
 - The application is ready for internationalization with GNU gettext.